Who does diabetes hit hardest?

 Which adolescents and young adults are most at risk?

-In an effort to reach at risk young people, Interventional Cardiologist, Christian Assad, MD has turned to TikTok in English and Spanish.
+In an effort to reach at risk young people, Interventional Cardiologist, Christian Assad, MD has turned to TikTok, primarily in Spanish.
 Dr. Assad teamed up with fellow physician Ariel Ortiz, MD to offer a much needed Spanish language podcast, ViveSinDietas.org focused on metabolic health.
 Why is Dr. Assad so passionate?
 Read or listen here, here or here.
 [Author’s note: Don’t let Dr. Assad’s dance moves and obvious compassion fool you.
 His science lectures are extremely articulate as well.]

 Other useful diabetes statistics from the CDCSources & Footnotes